aljets/dev-machine-tools/README.md

 1. clone it
 1. [install ansible](http://docs.ansible.com/ansible/intro_installation.html#installing-the-control-machine) (or on mac use `brew`)
-1. create config file with your variables
+1. configure: `playbooks/group_vars/all.yml` with your configuration
-1. run it (to run it locally, run `ansible-playbook dotfiles.yml -i 'localhost,' -c local`)
+1. run it: `ansible-playbook playbooks/dotfiles.yml` (or to run on another host, run `ansible-playbook dotfiles.yml -i 'localhost,' -c local`)

 ## What problems does this solve?

 1. This simplifies setting up new computers with dotfiles and other configuration
 1. In the admittedly-rare situation where I am devving on multiple machines, this conveniently keeps dev configuration on all machines in sync

 Is it worth maintaining an ansible playbook instead of doing everything manually?
-Perhaps not.
+Probably not.